 Popular business ideas

-The vast blogging world means anyone with a passion or expertise to share can do so by simply creating a blog.
+The vast blogging world means anyone with a passion or expertise to share can do so by simply starting a blog with a blog maker .
 As a blogger, you’ll need to find a niche to work with a clear purpose and create content for the right audience.

 Say food and cooking are always on your mind.
 Express yourself to other like-minded people while developing your craft and start a food blog.
-Once you’ve published some posts and can track a substantial following, you may wonder how to make money blogging.
+Once you’ve started your content creation and published some posts and can track a substantial following, you may wonder how to make money blogging.
 Some ways to monetize your blog include working with an affiliate marketing program or selling merchandise on your site.

 02. Web designer